 - Users who forget the PIN or other remediation flows when the strong credential is unusable.

 Next, review your master list of scenarios.
-You can start with the workflows that are dictated by process or policy or, you can begin with workflows that need technical solutions-- whichever of the two is easier or quicker.
+You can start with the workflows that are dictated by process or policy, or you can begin with workflows that need technical solutions - whichever of the two is easier or quicker.
 This will certainly vary by organization.

-The ideal mitigation for applications that prompt the user for a password is to enable those enable those applications to use an existing authenticated identity, such as Azure Active Directory or Active Directory.
+The ideal mitigation for applications that prompt the user for a password is to enable those applications to use an existing authenticated identity, such as Azure Active Directory or Active Directory.
 Work with the applications vendors to have them add support for Azure identities.
 For on-premises applications, have the application use Windows integrated authentication.
-The goal for your users should be a seamless single sign-on experience where each user authenticates once-- when they sign-in to Windows.
+The goal for your users should be a seamless single sign-on experience where each user authenticates once when they sign-in to Windows.
 Use this same strategy for applications that store their own identities in their own databases.

 Each scenario on your master list should now have a problem statement, an investigation as to why the password was used, and a mitigation plan on how to make the password usage go away.
 Armed with this data, one-by-one, close the gaps on user-visible passwords.
 Change policies and procedures as needed, make infrastructure changes where possible.
 Convert in-house applications to use federated identities or Windows integrated authentication.
-Work with third-party software vendors to update their software to support federated identities or Windows integrated authenticate.
+Work with third-party software vendors to update their software to support federated identities or Windows integrated authentication.

 Repeat until all user password usage is mitigated

-Remove password capabilities from the Windows
+Remove password capabilities from Windows

 Windows provides two ways to prevent your users from using passwords.
 You can use an interactive logon security policy to only allow Windows Hello for Business sign-in and unlocks, or you can exclude the password credential provider.